ShakerMasri/wasel-palestine/README.md

 ```
 ## Authentication

-Some endpoints require JWT authentication.
+-Some endpoints require JWT authentication.

 Steps:

-Log in via the Auth endpoint
+-Log in via the Auth endpoint
-Copy the access_token
+-Copy the access_token
-Add it in Postman under Authorization → Bearer Token
+-Add it in Postman under Authorization → Bearer Token
 ## Checkpoints & Incidents Module
 Description

 This module manages reports related to checkpoints and road incidents.
 Each report is linked to a user and includes geographic coordinates that are converted into human-readable addresses.

 ## Features
-Checkpoint tracking with status history
+-Checkpoint tracking with status history
-Incident classification by type and severity
+-Incident classification by type and severity
-Role-based access for managing reports
-Filtering, sorting, and pagination support
+-Filtering, sorting, and pagination support

-API Endpoints
+##API Endpoints
 POST /incidents

 ##Requires authentication